Mensa IQ Test Guide

 Frequently Asked Questions

-What IQ do you need for Mensa? +
+What IQ score do you need to qualify for Mensa? +

-Can I use an online IQ test to join Mensa? +
+Can I qualify for Mensa with an online IQ test? +

 How hard is the Mensa test? +